If you want to explore classroom game ideas by grade level, click here to skip to that section of this blog.

 2. Guided Drawing

-Hand out paper and drawing implements to all students and take them through a guided meditation, instructing them to draw the things you “see” along the way.
+Hand out paper and drawing implements to all students and take them through a guided meditation, instructing them to draw the things they “see” along the way.
 Something like: “You’re walking through a forest.
 The sun is shining bright in the sky.
 You see a tree at the end of a path …” From there you can describe the tree, the path and any animals or birds along the way, all with increasing levels of detail.
 After the “walk” is over, have students share their art.

 3. Collaborative Drawing